andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 a new section of the performance that's an homage to the Covid pandemic.
 It's simple, it's moving, it's beautiful.

-After our first pandemic run-through the collective dam holding back everyone's emotional reservoir bursts, releasing a tsunami of sentimental feelings that leaves nary a dry eye in the studio.
-Each of us experiences our own unique emotional journey, each of us relates to one another through the shared language of weepy hugs.
+After our first *pandemic* runthrough the collective dam holding everyone's emotional reservoir bursts, releasing a tsunami of sentimental feelings that leaves nary a dry eye in the studio.
+Each of us experiences our own unique, personal emotional journey, which is shared through the shared language of weepy hugs.
 For me, it's as simple as remembering riding in the car with my dad, listening to country music on 95.5 FM.
 It's such a simple memory that carries the weight of the memories of a man whose